Deep learning of phase transitions with minimal examples: Introduction

 \section{Introduction}

 A change of phase can often be characterized by an order parameter, an observable whose value is zero in one phase and nonzero in the other.
-When an order parameter can be identified, we call this phase change a phase transition.
+In classical systems, when an order parameter can be identified, we call this phase change a phase transition.
 For phase transitions, there is a unique critical point or threshold in the control parameter at which the logarithm of the partition function $\log Z$ is not analytic.
 In other cases, there exist paths in the space of control parameters along which the phase changes while $\log Z$ experiences no non-analyticities.
 Such cases are called crossovers.
-Crossovers have no order parameter, and identifying a pseudocritical phase boundary, e.g. a pseudocritical temperature, is inherently ambiguous.
-Locating such boundaries is of special interest to the phase diagram of nuclear matter, whose change of phase from a gas of hadrons and their resonances to the quark-gluon plasma at zero net-baryon chemical potential is known to be a crossover~\cite{Aoki:2006we}.
+Crossovers have no order parameter, and identifying a pseudocritical phase boundary, e.g. a pseudocritical temperature $\Tpc$, is inherently ambiguous, as different observables generally exhibit pseudocritical behavior at different values of the control parameters.

+Locating such boundaries is of special interest to the phase diagram of nuclear matter, whose change of phase from a gas of hadrons and their resonances to quark-gluon plasma at zero net-baryon chemical potential is known to be a crossover~\cite{Aoki:2006we}.
+The most commonly used quantity to define $\Tpc$ is the light-quark chiral condensate $\ev{\bar\psi_l \psi_l}$, which is the order parameter of the chiral transition in the limit of zero light-quark mass, and observables deriving from $\ev{\bar\psi_l \psi_l}$ deliver $\Tpc\approx158$ MeV~\cite{HotQCD:2018pds,Borsanyi:2020fev}.
+This temperature roughly agrees with $\Tpc$ taken from certain observables deriving from the Polyakov loop, the order parameter of the deconfinement transition in the limit of infinite quark mass~\cite{Bazavov:2016uvm,DElia:2019iis}.
+On the other hand, the Polyakov loop susceptibility itself exhibits its peak only above $T\approx180$ MeV, implying a much higher $\Tpc$~\cite{Bazavov:2016uvm}.
+Moreover, there is strong evidence that heavier hadronic excitations, in particular charmed hadronic excitations, persist even up to $T\approx175$ MeV~\cite{Bazavov:2023xzm}.